leojang/Notes/YDNJS-Objects.md

 ### Getters & Setters
 ES5 introduced a way to override part of these default operations, not on an object level but a **per-property level**, through the use of getters and setters.
 Getters are properties which actually _call a hidden function to retrieve a value_.
 Setters are properties which actually _call a hidden function to set a value_.

+When you define a property to have either a getter or a setter or both, its definition becomes an **"accessor descriptor"** (as opposed to a "data descriptor").
+For accessor-descriptors, the _value_ and _writable_ characteristics of the descriptor are moot and ignored, and instead JS considers the set and get characteristics of the property (as well as configurable and enumerable).